ggfisher/hello-world/Database Normalization.md

 The test for 2NF involves testing for functional dependencies whose left-hand side attributes are part of the primary key.
 If the primary key contains a single attribute, the test need not be applied at all.
 The EMP_PROJ relation is in 1NF but is not in 2NF.
 The nonprime attribute Ename violates 2NF because of FD2, as do the nonprime attributes Pname and Plocation because of FD3.
 The functional dependencies FD2 and FD3 make Ename, Pname, and Plocation partially dependent on the primary key {Ssn,Pnumber} of EMP_PROJ, thus violating the 2NF test.

 If a relation schema is not in 2NF, it can be second normalized or 2NF normalized into a number of 2NF relations in which nonprime attributes are associated only with the part of the primary key on which they are fully functionally dependent.
-Therefore,the functional dependencies FD1,FD2, and FD3 previously shown, lead to the decomposition of EMP_PROJ into the three relation schemas EP1,EP2,and EP3 as shown below, each of which is in 2NF.
+Therefore,the functional dependencies FD1, FD2, and FD3 previously shown, lead to the decomposition of EMP_PROJ into the three relation schemas EP1, EP2, and EP3 as shown below, each of which is in 2NF.

 _EP1 relation_